Wheelchair curling sets Pyeongchang pulses racing

 "I think there's been a huge increase in the calibre of wheelchair curling."

-The Gangneung Curling Centre was packed out Saturday for a match between South Korea and Canada, with spectators waving banners and flags, and roaring with excitement whenever a stone slid close to the centre of the target.
+The Gangneung Curling Centre was packed out Saturday for the final two matches of the Paralympics, with spectators waving flags and banners, and roaring with excitement every time a stone slid into the target.

-Canada pipped South Korea 5-3 to win the bronze medal, with the Koreans ending the Games in fourth place.
+China defeated Norway 6-5 in a nail-biting final to win gold while Canada beat South Korea 5-3 in the bronze medal game, leaving the hosts in fourth place.

-The gold medal showdown between China and Norway takes place later Saturday.
+The crowd was particularly boisterous during South Korea's match, cheering loudly every time their side was doing well, and performing Mexican waves.

+The oldest athlete in Pyeongchang competed in wheelchair curling -- Germany's Harry Pavel, aged 67.

+And Canada's team included a mother of four and grandmother of 10 -- Marie Wright, 57.

-Mr. T, who made his name playing big-hearted toughman B.A.
-Baracus in 1980s TV hit "The A-Team", tweeted about his love of curling throughout the Olympics -- and seems even more enamoured of the Paralympic version.
+Curling-mad Mr. T, who made his name playing big-hearted toughman B.A.
+Baracus in 1980s TV hit "The A-Team", has seemed even more enamoured of wheelchair curing than of the able-bodied version.

 "I said it before and I'll say it again.. curling is cool fool!
 But wheelchairs curling, more cooler!" tweeted the star, known for his gold chains and mohican haircut.